cassiomolin/chat-websockets/README.md

 - On server side the WebSockets support is provided by Undertow (that implements the JSR 356).
 - On client side the WebSockets support is provided by the HTML5 WebSockets API.

-## How to build and run this application?

-Follow these steps to build and run this application:

-1. Open a command line window or terminal.
-1. Navigate to the root directory of the project, where the `pom.xml` resides.
-1. Compile the project: `mvn clean compile`.
-1. Package the application: `mvn package`.
-1. Change into the `target` directory: `cd target`
-1. You should see a file with the following or a similar name: `chat-1.0.jar`.
-1. Execute the JAR: `java -jar chat-1.0.jar`.
-1. A page to test the application will be available at `http://localhost:8080/index.html`.
-The chat endpoint will be available at `http://localhost:8080/chat`.

 ## Authentication overview

 The `/chat` endpoint is secured with HTTP Basic Authentication.